 Starting and Stopping the service

-The Shibboleth service uses tomcat as it’s container to run in, the standard start/stop methodology, and should automatically start on server reboot.
+The Shibboleth service uses jetty as its container to run in, the standard start/stop methodology, and should automatically start on server reboot.

-Manually starting the service: service tomcat6 start
+Manually starting the service: service jetty start

-Manually stopping the service: service tomcat6 stop
+Manually stopping the service: service jetty stop

-Replacing HTTPS tomcat certificate with commercial certificate
+Replacing HTTPS jetty certificate with commercial certificate

 The IdP Installer auto-generates TLS certificates from openSSL for the Shibboleth software for:

-The Java Key Store (JKS) for the tomcat webserver
+The Java Key Store (JKS) for the jetty webserver

 The JKS for the Shibboleth software

-The tomcat webserver CSR is the only certificate needing replacing if it is to transition from self-signed to a commercial certificate.
+The jetty webserver CSR is the only certificate needing replacing if it is to transition from self-signed to a commercial certificate.

 A regular CSR may be generated and if both eduroam and FedSSO are used, the SAME CSR could be used as the host will be the same name.

 Customizing the login page for FedSSO / Shibboleth

+Note: This step only applies if LDAP authentication was selected.

 The IdP Installer uses Shibboleth out of the box and does not tailoring of the login page to reflect the look and feel of the installing organization.
 For details about how to customize the look and feel, please see these two references: